hanzodao/app/prds/gasless-voting.md

         - The standard `castVote` function is called.
         - The user is prompted to sign and send a standard blockchain transaction via their wallet, paying the associated gas fee themselves.
         - The UI does not proactively explain _why_ sponsoring is unavailable; the user only sees the standard voting option.
       - `**Desired Behavior / Issue:**` Consider providing contextual information to the user explaining _why_ the "Vote for Free" option is not available, if the reason is known (e.g., "Sponsorship currently deactivated by DAO", "Sponsorship gas tank is low", "Network issue preventing sponsorship check").
 This would improve transparency compared to simply not showing the option.
-(See Issue #25)

 ## 4. Technical Details (High-Level)